Ian2327/group-cse20289-fa24-isetia/hw/hw04/README.md

 Flask Script: flaskserver.py
 http://129.74.152.143:54143/hw04?year=2024&month=5&interface=eth0
+Users can specify year, month, and interface to be executed.
 //Note: we are assuming that you have an intro.txt file present in your directory, else the code will exit